Moravian Church Foundation

-The Moravian Church Foundation is a non profit foundation connected with the Moravian Church.
+The Moravian Church Foundation is a non-profit foundation connected with the Moravian Church.
 Its head office is in Amsterdam.

 History

 The foundation traces its roots to 1754 when two tailors were sent to Suriname as unsupported missionaries.
-To earn a living they practiced their craft, using their free time for their missionary work.
+To earn a living, they practiced their craft, using their free time for their missionary work.

-The business activities of C. Kersten & Co prospered and became one of Surinam's largest commercial enterprises, generating employment and profits.
+The business activities of C. Kersten & Co prospered and became one of Suriname's largest commercial enterprises, generating employment and profits.

 The profits were used to establish other Moravian Church businesses in the Caribbean and Europe.
 All the businesses were eventually transferred to the Moravian Church Foundation and are now used to finance church work and social and community projects on several continents.

 Currently

 The Unity Synod has resolved that the following be supported in order of priority: